-After over 25 years of thrilling audiences with her consummate acting ability and clear, silver-toned soprano vocals, Iowa native Beverly O'Regan Thiele is refocusing her sharing of these skills with operatic directing, and coaching and teaching acting to opera singers.
-Having been among the best in her field for her interpretation of contemporary opera, she was equally at home in the Classics, concert and recital work.
-From her professional debut at the age of 23 as "Abigail" in THE CRUCIBLE with Des Moines Metro Opera, to Lincoln Center, Kennedy Center and Europe, Ms. O'Regan Thiele thrilled audiences with her un-rivaled intensity and honesty of character portrayal and her stunning vocal prowess.
+After 30 years of thrilling audiences with her extraordinary acting ability and exciting soprano vocals, Iowa native Beverly O'Regan Thiele is focusing her passion and skills on coaching and teaching acting to opera singers and making her way into opera directing.
+Known as being among the best in her field for her interpretation of contemporary opera, she was equally at home in the Classic opera, concert and recital work.
+Immediately upon graduating from Northwestern with her MM, she made her professional debut as "Abigail" in THE CRUCIBLE with Des Moines Metro Opera, after which she was accepted into what today is the Ryan Opera Center with Lyric Opera of Chicago.
+Along with Lyric, her career took her to Lincoln Center, the Kennedy Center, Germany, England, Hungary, as well as numerous regional companies where Ms. O'Regan Thiele thrilled audiences with her un-rivaled intensity and honesty of character portrayal and her stunning vocal prowess.

-Ms O'Regan Thiele's operatic directing includes the children's operas with Spotlight on Opera for the 2020 and 2021 seasons: GOLDIE B. LOCKS & THE 3 SINGING BEARS, words and story adapted by John Davies, and PETUNIA by Keith Jameson, She also directed Opera Scenes, including "The Presentation of the Rose" duet (ROSENKAVALIER), "Sull'aria" duet (LE NOZZE DI FIAGARO), "Little Bat and Susannah" scene and aria (SUSANNAH), and the "Pamina Suicide Scene" (DIE ZAUBERFLÖTE) all of which she directed via Zoom.
-This process includes staging, scene design, ideas and final editing decisions for the videos.
-The 2020 season's videos may be found on YouTube, the 2021 videos will debut in the Fall of 2021.
+Ms O'Regan Thiele's OPERATIC DIRECTING includes the children's operas with Spotlight on Opera for the 2020 and 2021 seasons: GOLDIE B. LOCKS & THE 3 SINGING BEARS, words and story adapted by John Davies, and PETUNIA by Keith Jameson.
+Opera Scenes include "The Presentation of the Rose" duet (ROSENKAVALIER), "Sull'aria" duet (LE NOZZE DI FIAGARO), "Little Bat and Susannah" scene and aria (SUSANNAH), and the "Pamina Suicide Scene" (DIE ZAUBERFLÖTE) all of which she directed via Zoom.
+This process includes staging via, scene design, ideas and final editing decisions for the videos.
+The 2020 season's videos may be found on YouTube, the 2021 videos debuts are TBA.
 With Spotlight on Opera, she gives private acting coachings and is one of two teachers for acting class.
-She was assistant director for Daniel Helfgott's NOSFERATU with Rimrock Opera, and directed Act 3 of RIGOLETTO with Resonanz Opera, as well as being the season's private acting coach.
+She was assistant director for Daniel Helfgott's NOSFERATU with Rimrock Opera, and directed Act 3 of RIGOLETTO with Resonanz Opera with Tim LeFebvre as "Rigoletto", and coached acting.

 Concert work includes Mozart "Requiem" at Avery Fisher Hall, "Dritte Dame" in ELEKTRA with Chicago Symphony under Daniel Barenboim at Symphony Center and Carnegie Hall, Mozart "C-Minor Mass" and Bristow's "Daniel", Beethoven "9th Symphony", Verdi "Requiem," Händel's "Messiah", Patrick Cassidy's "Famine Remembrance Suite" in Chicago's Symphony Space and "Children of Lir" in the Chicago Auditorium, Rossini "Stabat Mater" and Haydn "Lord Nelson Mass" and Honnegger's "Le Danse des Morts", and "An Evening with Bill Bolcom", singing with Joan Morris, accompanied by Bill Bolcom, in Detroit.
 She has guested frequently with Old St. Patrick's "Síamsa na nGael" in Chicago's Symphony Center, singing both Irish Traditional and classically, and with the Musicians of Ma'alwyck in Upstate New York.